The Bidens' first state dinner features butter-poached lobster with a side of hospitality

 The overall design and the floral arrangements were put together by an event planner, Jung Lee, and her company, Fete, a posh party design outfit favored by celebrities.

-A stage and dance floor will be erected in the tent for the evening's entertainment from singer Jon Batiste, a New Orleans native, a city Jill Biden said Wednesday is "shaped by both French and American culture."
+A stage and dance floor was erected in the tent for the evening's entertainment from singer Jon Batiste, a New Orleans native, a city Jill Biden said Wednesday is "shaped by both French and American culture."
 The Macrons will visit New Orleans after Washington, before returning to France.

 The décor for the dinner was inspired by red, white and blue, the shared colors of the American and French flags, and "our common values: liberty and democracy, equality and fellowship," said Biden at a preview of the table settings and menu.